MovementAndNeuroscience/ReadingTask_MN/readme.md

 ### Task Description
 The task has a simple design with 4 levels:
-- Level 1 has 2 word letters
+- Level 1 has 2 letters words
-- Level 2 has 3 word letters
+- Level 2 has 3 letters words
-- Level 3 has 4 word letters
+- Level 3 has 4 letters words
-- Level 4 has 5 word letters
+- Level 4 has 5 letters words

 Each level has 4 words.
 The children should read the word aloud when they see it on the screen.